Cuts to services

 What we want

-- Local authorities to stop cutting services for disabled children and their families and to proritise their needs.
+- Local authorities and health services must stop cutting services for disabled children and their families and to proritise their needs.

 - A joined up legal framework across child's health and social care services that offers parents and practitioners clarity over funding, rights and responsibilites.